 Check European VAT Numbers

 In the EU, businesses and individuals who engage in B2B transactions are required to check the VAT number of their customers, suppliers or partners before conducting a transaction.
 This is to ensure that VAT is paid correctly on cross-border transactions within the EU and to prevent VAT fraud.
 On this page you find an online VAT checker for European and UK numbers.
+If you do not know the VAT number of the company, check VAT number by company name.

 What is VAT Number?